 Risk of thyroid C-cell tumors.

 Risk of thyroid C-cell tumors; inform patients of potential risk and symptoms.
 Discontinue if pancreatitis is suspected; do not restart if confirmed.
 History of pancreatitis: limited data.
-Evaluate if cholelithiasis is suspected.
 Do not reuse or share pens between patients, even if the needle is changed.
 Higher risk of hypoglycemia in pediatrics ≥10yrs old (regardless of insulin and/or metformin use).
 History of anaphylaxis or angioedema with other GLP-1 receptor agonist.
 Discontinue if hypersensitivity reactions occur.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
 Renal impairment: caution with initiating or escalating doses.
 Hepatic impairment: use with caution (limited data).
 Dehydration.
 Gastroparesis: not studied.
 Pregnancy.
 Nursing mothers.

 Glucagon-like peptide-1 (GLP-1) receptor agonist.